Sign In Register

 Is Solon Mills a Good Place to Live?

-Based on current data, Solon Mills receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
-Key strengths include abundant sunshine, a low poverty rate, high health insurance coverage.
-Areas to be aware of include above-average unemployment, long commute times.
-Solon Mills offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Solon Mills receives an overall livability score of 2.4 out of 5.0, earning a grade of C. Key strengths include low crime rates, abundant sunshine, a low poverty rate, high health insurance coverage.
+Areas to be aware of include above-average unemployment.
+Solon Mills has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs